bobbyrussell/dotfiles/README.md

 USAGE
 -----
-You can manage your files from $HOME/.dotfiles.
+You can manage your files from the pwd of this repo.
+This should be
+$HOME/dotfiles.
 Files are organized in directories.

-To update the dotfiles after a pull, rerun `install.sh`.
+Sync upstream changes with `git pull`.

 LICENSE
 -------